composer/composer/doc/dev/DefaultPolicy.md

 A solver policy defines behaviour variables of the dependency solver.
-It decides which versions are considered newer than others, which packages should be prefered over others and whether operations like downgrades or uninstall are allowed.
+It decides which versions are considered newer than others, which packages should be preferred over others and whether operations like downgrades or uninstall are allowed.

-## Selection of prefered Packages
+## Selection of preferred Packages

 The following describe package pool situations with user requests and the resulting order in which the solver will try to install them.